Ifiht/mnmnemosyne/README.md

 # mnmnemosyne
-File explorer &amp; organizer, the way it should be done..
+File explorer &amp; organizer, the way it should be done..  :minidisc: